LongxingTan/Machine-learning-interview/01_leetcode/08_bfs/297 Serialize and Deserialize Binary Tree.md

         return ','.join(res)

     def deserialize(self, data: str) -> Optional[TreeNode]:
-        """Decodes your encoded data to tree.
+        """Decodes your encoded data to tree."""
-        """
         if not data:
             return